 The best ways to camp or hike outdoors is with a clean conscience.
 Consider the 7 Principles of Leave No Trace as a great collection of guidelines when you are enjoying the wilderness.
 Leave No Trace is practiced by several outdoor and environmental enthusiasts, including the Boy Scouts and the Girl Scouts.

 These principles are great to follow in the wilderness, but also good to follow in day-to-day life

 Here are a practical tips on how to keep your campsite clean when you are about to head back to civilization.

-On Reserve America, they recommend that part of being a good camper is looking out for future campers.
-If you are not going to use the firewood for anything at your house, leave it for the next campers to use.
+It is recommend that part of being a good camper is looking out for future campers.
+If you are not going to use the firewood, leave it for the next campers.

 Most people want to leave their campsite like they found it.
 One of the quickest ways to do this is by scattering rocks and twigs around where the campsite used to be.
 Some people may see this as overkill but others think that if you can tell someone camped there before it is bad for the environment and terrible camping etiquette.